shaundonmoyer/Final_Project/FracFocus.md

 ### Downloading and Restoring FracFocus Database

 A replica database of the entire FracFocus registry is available for download as a backup file [Here](http://fracfocus.org/data-download).
 This data is updated the 15th of every month with the most recent disclosures.
 The download will contain a backup version of the Microsoft SQL Server 2012 database that provides the same information available through the FracFocus website.
 Once the database is downloaded, it must be restored (From its backup version to a useable file) using a SQL Server Managment Studio application.
 FracFocus includes detailed insturctions here on how to restore the backup database.
+In general, restoring the database includes importing the backup file into your SSMS and manipulating it by following the specific insturctions linked above.

 Since the backup database was created using Microsoft SQL 2012, it is reccommended that the 2012 edition of SQL Server Managment Studio is used to restore the database.
 To download and install the proper edition of SSMS, follow the instructions found here.